47chapters/letsgo/docs/how-to/run-tests.md

 ## Run tests

 The LetsGo monorepo uses the [Jest](https://jestjs.io/) test framework for individual components and packages.
-In addition, test running is streamlined through the [turborepo](https://turbo.build/repo)'s inrecemental build logic, which allows you to quickly run tests for only those components that have changed.
+In addition, test running is streamlined through the [turborepo](https://turbo.build/repo)'s incremental build logic, which allows you to quickly run tests for only those components that have changed.

-### Prerequisities
+### Prerequisites

-Before running tests, satisfy the same prerequisities as for [running your app locally](./run-locally.md#prerequisities).
+Before running tests, satisfy the same prerequisites as for [running your app locally](./run-locally.md#prerequisities).

 ### Side effects

-There is a variety of tests in the LetsGo monorepo, from simple API level tests to integration tests that cut through many layers of the app all the way to the database.
+There is a variety of tests in the LetsGo monorepo, from simple API-level tests to integration tests that cut through many layers of the app all the way to the database.

 Some tests will write data to the database.
 While all tests make the best effort to clean up after themselves and not affect artifacts they have not created, it is not a good idea to run tests in the production environment once you have live customers, unless you know exactly what you are doing.